SpektraSystems/MCW-ML-Ops/Hands-on lab/HOL step-by-step - MLOps.md

 10. Provide the necessary data for creating a new compute instance to run on your notebooks.

     a.
 Compute name: `notebooks-compute`.
 When you create a VM, provide a name.
 The name must be between 2 to 16 characters.
-Valid characters are letters, digits, and the - character, and must also be unique across your Azure subscription , you can add your deployment id while creating Compute instance.
+Valid characters are letters, digits, and the - character, and must be unique across your Azure subscription, you can add your deployment id associated with your Machine Learning Workspace and a six digit unique number while creating Compute instance.

     b.
 Virtual Machine size: **Standard_D3_v2**.